She2016/node-alouettes/README.md

 > node start

 6. Open the browser on `http://localhost:5000/` thats it!
+The port number can be modified from the file `bin/www`.

 ## Technologies used